 Cultural Control: Avoid importing infested material into the garden or glasshouse.
 Small numbers can be carefully brushed off with soapy water on a small paintbrush.
-In Glasshouses, Cryptolaemus montrouzieri (a ladybird) and other natural predators and parasites are available.
-Outside predators such as birds, Anthocorid bugs and beetles should be encouraged.
+In Glasshouses, commercially available biological control organisms are available.
+Natural predators such as birds, Anthocorid bugs and beetles should also be encouraged.

+Products containing entomopathic nematodes are also available for use against Scale Insect and may be helpful.
 Chemical controls: See insecticide list at back of leaflet.
 Timing is important as only the crawler stage is susceptible.